ProtoMD: A Prototyping Toolkit for Multiscale Molecular Dynamics: User guide

 \subsubsection{Examples}

-The following example illustrates the use of the \TkName command line interface to generate a simulation database.
-In the following example, a database file named ``1LFG-open.hdf'' is created using the starting strucutre of Lactoferrin, ``1LFG-open.gro''. \TkName generates a single-trajectory simulation (multi $1$) for a series of $30$ CG time steps, each of length $10$ ps (dt = 10).
-The order of legendre polynomials to be used is less than or equal to $1$ (subsystem\_args $1$), which implies a total of $4 \times 3$ CG variables are generated and used to coarse-grain the protein.
-Furthermore, this example generates a single subystem which is specified by the ``not segid SOL'' selection statement.
+Algorithms on which \emph{ProtoMD} is based has been demonstrated for a number of systems \cite{Cheluvaraja2010, AbiMansour2014, Jing2014, Sereda2014, AbiMansour2015}.
+The following example illustrates the use of the \emph{ProtoMD} command line interface to generate a simulation database.
+In the following example, a database file named ``1LFG-open.hdf'' is created using the starting structure of Lactoferrin, ``1LFG-open.gro''. \emph{ProtoMD} generates a single-trajectory simulation (multi $1$) for a series of $30$ CG time steps, each of length $1$ ps (dt 1).
+The order of Legendre polynomials to be used is less than or equal to $1$ (subsystem\_args $1$), which implies a total of $4 \times 3$ CG variables are used to coarse-grain the protein.
+Furthermore, this example generates a single subsystem which is specified by the ``not segid SOL'' selection statement.
 This statement specifies that the subsystem should consist of all the atoms present in the system which are not solvent atoms (i.e., protein atoms).
-Note that here no topology file is specified; in this case, \TkName uses the `pdb2gmx'' program to generate a topology file, which is stored in the hdf database.
+Note that here no topology file is specified; in this case, \emph{ProtoMD} uses the `pdb2gmx'' program to generate a topology file, which is stored in the hdf database.

-\subsection{Accessing the database and Analyzing Simulations}
+\subsection{Accessing the database and analyzing simulations}

-\emph{proto\_md.System} object is the main class in \TkName responsible for loading and accessing the underlying hdf5 database, and for orchastrating the various MD programs used to advance the simulation.
+\emph{proto\_md.System} object is the main class in \emph{ProtoMD} responsible for loading and accessing the underlying hdf5 database, and for orchestrating the various MD programs used to advance the simulation.
 The System object allows one to open the underlying hdf5 database and access all pertinent data as native python objects.
 One can create a System object in either read/write or read-only mode.
 One typically creates a System object in read-only mode to analyze and access simulation results, and only the actual running simulation creates the System object in read/write mode.
 There can be multiple instances of the System object being open in the same database.
 For example, a simulation can be currently running (on another process or even another node in a compute cluster), and a user can create a System object to access the simulation.
 Provided the user creates the System object in read-only mode, it will not interfere with the currently running simulation.